kwokkenton/plugins/README.md

 [xbar](https://github.com/matryer/xbar) is a project that allows for the customisation of the macOS toolbar via obtaining the output of a script.

-This project uses the [tfl APIs](https://api-portal.tfl.gov.uk/) to display the dock station availabilities at different Santander cycle docking stations in London.
+This project uses the [TfL APIs](https://api-portal.tfl.gov.uk/) to display the dock station availabilities at different Santander cycle docking stations in London.
 Users can customise which station to show in the script.

 ## Dependencies
 * xbar